saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/messaging/slack.md

 :::note

-Slack announced that they plan to deprecated support for customized webhooks, so the App for Slack is generally preferring.
+Slack announced that they plan to deprecate support for customized webhooks, so the App for Slack is generally preferred.

 :::